klux21/limitless_times/README.txt

 and every day shall be accounted for by exactly 86400 seconds."
 ( https://pubs.opengroup.org/onlinepubs/9699919799/basedefs/V1_chap04.html#tag_04_16 )
-For this leap seconds are usually ignored and I guess it's pretty OK to do so as well.
-A Gregorian year lasts currently a bit longer than a tropical year either and in a few ten thousend years after the earth rotation has slowed down a bit more the time will match again and for this it seems rather an academic problem of a nitpicker if somebody has a problem with that.
+For this leap seconds are usually ignored and I guess it's pretty OK to do so.
+A Gregorian year lasts currently a bit longer than a tropical year either and in a few ten thousend years after the earth rotation has slowed down a bit more the times will match again either and it seems rather an academic problem of nitpickers if someone has problems with that.

 For testing the functions and comparing the speed with the compiler build-in functions you may execute the test_times.c right as a shell script in a Linux